AcklenAvenue/acklenavenue.github.io/_job_openings/2022-12-05-mid-senior-net-engineer.md

 location: Remote - Based in AMER/LATAM
 time: Full Time
-description: The Mid Senior Software Engineer will help us implement new features and testing frameworks on our systems.
+description: The Mid Senior Software Engineer will help us implement new features and testing frameworks on our systems
 salaryRange: Negotiable
 staffAugmentation: Staff Augmentation
 responsibilities: